Mindy and Julie in Westminster, CO | August 11, 2012

 As a parting gift, each of the 191 guests were given monogrammed black boxes filled with personalized Hershey Kisses and Peppermint Patties and a picture frame to house their photo booth memory in.

 The brides’ like-minded personalities helped pull the wedding together, which they planned entirely themselves.
 “The easiest part was agreeing on everything.
 We think so much alike and each idea that one of us had, we fell in love with or combined them to make the best end result.
-We did learn that do-it-yourself invitations is an epic fail unless you have an amazing printer,” laughs Julie.
-“We did everything together from purchases to building and decorating the favor boxes along with ironing over 200 chair sashes.
+We did learn that do-it-yourself invitations is an epic fail unless you have an amazing printer,” says Julie with a laugh.
+“We did everything together from purchases to building and decorating the favor boxes along with ironing more than 200 chair sashes.
 With a glass of good merlot and some music, we had so much fun spending the quality time together and making our dream come true.”